Healing From Divorce Takes…

 Is Healing From Divorce Quick And Easy?

 The quick answer is no, BUT with God’s help and support of other believers, it won’t be as hard as you may think.
 God loves each one of us, and his compassion for us is overwhelming.
-Yes, God hates divorce, but he loves us and knows our needs of a companion to and if it is his well, He will prepare us the right person if we are patient to wait on the Lord.
+Yes, God hates divorce, but he loves us and knows our needs of a companion to and if it is his will, He will prepare us the right person if we are patient to wait on the Lord.
 Keep in mind that there needs to be a grieving time and healing time.
-I would say my grieving timewas almost five years, and my healing time was an additional five more years.
-I was married nearly ten years and even though the marriage was difficult for both of us; there needed to be time for me to get over it.
+I would say my grieving time was almost five years, and my healing time was an additional five more years.

 Please contact us if you have any questions or comments or would just like some encouragement?